 This sweet was manufactured by the American Essential Oil Products Company (美商利生公司) and was only advertised in 1930 and 1931, after which the product was discontinued.

-The postcard and three other existing photos of the same scene, thus can be clearly attributed to the Shanghai January 28 incident in 1932.
+The postcard and four other existing photos of the same scene, thus can be clearly attributed to the Shanghai January 28 incident in 1932.

 The armed conflict between Imperial Japan and the Republic of China was triggered by protests against the Japanese invasion of Manchuria.